MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-admin-troubleshooting-power-bi-personal-gateway.md

 You might get this error in settings for a dataset if you have a scheduled refresh and then you uninstalled and reinstalled the gateway (personal mode).
 When you uninstall a gateway (personal mode), the data source credentials for a dataset that was configured for refresh are removed from the Power BI service.

-**Solution:** In Power BI, go to the refresh settings for a dataset.
+**Solution:** In the Power BI service, go to the refresh settings for a dataset.
 In **Manage Data Sources**, for any data source with an error, select **Edit credentials**.
 Then sign in to the data source again.

 **Error: The credentials provided for the dataset are invalid.
 Please update the credentials through a refresh or in the Data Source Settings dialog to continue.**

 **Solution:** If you get a credentials message, it could mean:

 - The usernames and passwords that you used to sign in to data sources aren't up to date.
-In Power BI, go to refresh settings for the dataset.
+In the Power BI service, go to refresh settings for the dataset.
 In **Manage Data Sources**, select **Edit credentials** to update the credentials for the data source.
 - Mashups between a cloud source and an on-premises source, in a single query, fail to refresh in the gateway (personal mode) if one of the sources is using OAuth for authentication.
 An example of this issue is a mashup between CRM Online and a local SQL Server instance.
 The mashup fails because CRM Online requires OAuth.

   This error is a known issue, and it's being looked at.
 To work around the problem, have a separate query for the cloud source and the on-premises source.
 Then, use a merge or append query to combine them.